godotengine/godot-docs/tutorials/engine/inputevent.rst

 InputEvent has a "type" member.
 By assigning it, it can become different types of input event.
-Every type of InputEvent has different properties, according to it's role.
+Every type of InputEvent has different properties, according to its role.

 Example of changing event type.